 All of our securities are reported at fair value on our consolidated balance sheet.
 Accounting Standards Codification ("ASC") Topic 320, Investments - Debt and Equity Securities, requires that at the time of purchase, we designate a security as held-to-maturity, available-for-sale or trading, depending on our ability and intent to hold such security to maturity.
 Alternatively, we may elect the fair value option of accounting for securities pursuant to ASC Topic 825, Financial Instruments.
 Prior to fiscal year 2017, we primarily designated our investment securities as available-for-sale.
 On January 1, 2017, we began electing the fair value option of accounting for all investment securities newly acquired after such date.
-Unrealized gains and losses on securities classified as available-for-sale are reported in accumulated other comprehensive income ("OCI"), whereas unrealized gains and losses on securities for which we elected the fair value option, or are classified as trading, are reported in net income through other gain (loss).
-Upon the sale of a security designated as available-for-sale, we determine the cost of the security and the amount of unrealized gain or loss to reclassify out of accumulated OCI into earnings based on the specific identification method.
+Unrealized gains and losses on securities classified as available-for-sale are reported in accumulated other comprehensive income ("OCI"), whereas unrealized gains and losses on security designated as available-for-sale, we determine the cost of the security and the amount of unrealized gain or loss to reclassify out of accumulated OCI into earnings based on the specific identification method.
 In our view, the election of the fair value option simplifies the accounting for investment securities and more appropriately reflects the results of our operations for a reporting period by presenting the fair value changes for these assets in a manner consistent with the presentation and timing of the fair value changes for our derivative instruments.

 We generally recognize gains or losses through net income on available-for-sale securities only if the security is sold; however, if the fair value of a security declines below its amortized cost and we determine that it is more likely than not that we will incur a realized loss on the security when we sell the asset, we will recognize the difference between the amortized cost and the fair value in net income as a component of other gain (loss).
+We did not recognize any loss on available for sale securities through net income that we held as of June 30, 2024 because, as of such date, we did not intend to sell any of them in an unrealized loss position nor was it more likely than not that we would be required to sell such securities before recovery of their amortized cost basis.
 Since all of our available-for-sale designated securities consist of Agency RMBS, we do not have an allowance for credit losses.
 We have not recognized impairment losses on our available-for-sale securities through net income for the periods presented in our consolidated financial statements.